Pakistan Players Excited To Mark ODI Returns In Karachi - UrduPoint

 Pakistan Players Excited To Mark ODI Returns In Karachi

-Pakistan's one-day international series against Sri Lanka in Karachi, which commences from September 27 marks returns of five players to the national squad
+Pakistan’s ODI series against Sri Lanka in Karachi, which commences Friday, marks returns of five players to the national squad

 The list of players includes Abid Ali, the right-handed opener, Iftikhar Ahmed, an all-rounder who bats in the middle order and bowls off-spin, Mohammad Nawaz, a slow left-arm bowler, Mohammad Rizwan, wicketkeeper-batsman, and Usman Shinwari, left-arm fast-bowler.